-The internal data breech
+The internal data breach

-Internal data breeches are where the biggest software debacles, screw-ups and messes get catalysed.
+Internal data breaches are where the biggest software debacles, screw-ups and messes get catalysed.
 Something like Edward Snowden’s whistleblowing fiasco would’ve been very difficult to see coming.
-But more often than not, internal breeches are caused by simple human error.
+But more often than not, internal breaches are caused by simple human error.
 Last year a contractor maintaining the Red Cross website accidentally punched in the wrong thing and published personal information on 550,000 donors – including their blood type and whether or not they had engaged in ‘at-risk sexual behaviour’ in the last 12 months.
 Ugh.

 ‘That’s down to a release process problem,’ says David.
 ‘If you verify your data release using a quality, automated process there’s nobody to accidentally push that database onto a server.’
 It just goes to show, sometimes there’s no substitute for a worker that doesn’t require sleep, food or caffeine to concentrate.